jaredallard/depot/docs/design.md

 By default, the `Interval` field is a simple promote after X time field where Source's `Version` will be promoted (replace) to Target's `Version`.

+## Planned Infrastructure

+* PostgreSQL - For storing data listed above.
+  * Promotion intervals will also be stored in Postgres.
+They will be loaded in memory and executed by a single instance of the service.
+    Eventually, we can bring in other infrastructure/smarter systems to handle failure modes but the scale of these crons doesn't warrant it right now.
+* Kubernetes - Container orchestration (Helm package provided).
+  * A general-purpose Docker image will also be provided.